 One may mistake the weaving as machine woven, but actually it is crafted artfully by hand.
-It appears so perfect one
+It appears so perfect one would

-our weave sample).
+sample).
 Many factors contribute to the quality of our furniture.

-our furniture.
-We pay more for excellent materials, the weaving and kiln drying process and
+doesn't mean that is what you will receive.
+We pay more for excellent materials, the weaving, and kiln drying process and

 the cotton.
 If not kiln dried, the wood will crack and split once it leaves the tropics.
 Each piece is labor intensive.
 For

 example, it takes 3 full days to weave our corner sectional chair.

 Let's examine our seat cushions.
-Most furniture coming in from Asia and Southeast Asia is made of solid low density
+Most furniture coming in from Asia and Southeast Asia is made of solid low density light

-inside, with high density foam around the coils and then lofty batting.
+wrapped coils inside, with high density foam around the coils and surrounded by lofty batting.
 The cushion is wrapped in

 an inner casing.
 The outside slipcovers are zippered, made of 100% upholstery grade cotton.
-The fabric is treated with an eco friendly
+The fabric is treated with an

-fabric before made into the cushion covers.
+applied to the fabric before made into the cushion covers.